-- 1. Connect a magnetic contactor between the power supply and the power supply (L1/L2/L3) of a servo amplifier by referring to the following section.
-Switch off the magnetic contactor as soon as an alarm occurs. - Page 24 Example power circuit connections - 2.
-When the power supply is switched on, the servo amplifier will receive the servo-on command after 2.5 s to 3.5 s and initial network communication.
+- 1. Wire the power supply using a magnetic contactor for the main circuit power supply (L1/L2/L3) by referring to the following.
+Switch off the magnetic contactor as soon as an alarm occurs. - Page 27 Example power circuit connections - 2.
+Switch on the control circuit power supply (L11 and L21) simultaneously with the main circuit power supply or before switching on the main circuit power supply.
+If the control circuit power supply is turned on and the servo-on command is transmitted while the main circuit power supply is off, [AL. 0E9 Main circuit off warning] will occur.
+Turning on the main circuit power supply stops the warning and starts the operation properly. - 3.
+When the main circuit power supply is switched on, the servo amplifier will receive the servo-on command after startup and initial network communication.